PriyanshuKSharma/quantum-cloud-integration/README.md

 ## License

-This project is not licensed.
+This project is for research purposes.